ProjetsPL/treehouse-theme/collections/_posts/us/best-tv-wall-ideas-how-to-design-it-in-a-living-room.md

 {:.distinction.distinction-warning}

 Keep in mind that if you choose 3D panels, you shouldn't overdo them.
-Apart from the TV wall designed this way, the rest of the walls in the room should remain even.
+Apart from the TV wall, the rest of the walls in the room should remain even.

 ## An original wallpaper as a TV wall decoration